 Modern sophisticated technology transfer agreements require a careful analysis of issues of intellectual property protections, the establishment and collection of reasonable royalties, observance of competition policy in other countries, among others.
 The more advanced the technology the greater the need to observe all export controls on technical data.
 Bert has experience with negotiating and drafting a variety of agreements which reflect the parties intent and are enforceable through appropriate dispute resolution clauses.

 The added complexity of international transactions should not dissuade the enterprising firm from reaching the global market.
 The ability to tap new markets is what will distinguish the firms that will have strong sustained growth over time despite the variations in the domestic market.
-Bernard van Gils has successfully conducted business on a global basis throughout Europe, Asia, and the Americas.
+Bert van Gils has successfully conducted business on a global basis throughout Europe, Asia, and the Americas.